xxxcrttt/CoffeeMe/README.md

 # CoffeeMe

 This is the Final assessment for CASA0015 -- Mobile System & Interaction.
-More details could be find in submission page.
+More details could be find in [submission file](https://github.com/xxxcrttt/casa0015-mobile-assessment/blob/main/submission-file.md).

 ## Getting Started